JackTheFullDev/tip-calculator/tip-calculator-app-main/README.md

 ![Design preview for the Tip calculator app coding challenge](./design/desktop-preview.jpg)

+One of the funniest app to develop web skills there is a lot of feature to programming , also great opportunity to fall into a various traps.
+Level junior .

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.